-Tips for Making the Best Apple Beet Carrot Slaw
+Tips for Making Apple Beet Carrot Slaw

-Mix, but not all at once – if you’ve ever prepared fresh red beets, you know that they can stain … well, just about anything.
+If you’ve ever prepared fresh red beets, you know that they can stain … well, just about anything.
 So don’t mix all the produce at the same time or you’ll end up with red carrots and red apples.
 Surprisingly, the carrots retain their color quite well even after mixing with beets.
 However, the apples do not.
 So fold in the apples right before serving.

 Tools You’ll Need